Don't miss the Forerunner Virtual Summit on May 1st!

 The Road to Recovery and Future Preparedness

 Beyond immediate response efforts, Hernando County continues to use Forerunner for damage assessments, data collection, and long-term record-keeping.
-The county is now developing new standard operating procedures (SOPs) to further enhance hurricane preparedness.
+The County is now developing new standard operating procedures (SOPs) to further enhance hurricane preparedness.

-By leveraging Forerunner’s technology, Hernando County has not only improved its disaster response but has also set the foundation for a more resilient future.
+By leveraging Forerunner’s technology, Hernando County has not only improved its disaster response but has set the foundation for a more resilient future.

 Receive a monthly update from us with news, product updates, and resources from our team.